nilenso/media/proposals/hotosm-tm3/hot-osm-tm3-tech-challenge.md

 Nilenso is a boutique software consultancy based primarily in Bangalore (India).
 In our 3-year history, we have built large machine learning, streaming data, experimentation, and mapping/transportation systems.
 You can read more about our recent work at http://nilenso.com/recent-tech.html.
 We continue to run the largest of these systems in production for our clients today.

-[ I removed "a bit dated" under the assumption I will fix recent-tech.html tomorrow. ]

 Our designers and developers speak regularly at conferences and the talks we haven't mentioned can be found here: http://nilenso.com/talks.html

 ### 2-1 Our Team ###